 The first time I handed Tiny Traveler a box of crayons on a plane she was not quite 2.
 She was mostly entertained by taking them out of their plastic box and putting them back in again.

 But not long after she became a kid who loved drawing, gluing, painting, covering things with glitter (including herself), playing with Play-Doh and even trying some rudimentary sewing.

 Art supplies were a reliable way to entertain her on airplanes and in cars until she was in middle school (now she just needs her iPod and books).
-I was always on the lookout for art supplies and craft kits that were portable and likely to make it past the TSA.
+I was always on the lookout for supplies and kits for arts and crafts activities that were portable and likely to pass muster with the TSA.

-Here are some of the best things I’ve found over the years.
+Here are some of the best travel arts & crafts I’ve found over the years.
 Most of them are under $20 and many are under $12.